capooti/foss4g_2017_geonode_solr/docs/09_solr.md

 ### Spatial Search

-Solr provides native spatial query syntax, thanks to its underlying engine based on [JTS Topology Suite](https://sourceforge.net/projects/jts-topo-suite/).
+Solr provides native spatial support and query syntax, thanks to its underlying engine based on [Spatial4j](https://www.locationtech.org/proposals/spatial4j) and [JTS Topology Suite](https://sourceforge.net/projects/jts-topo-suite/).

 There are different spatial field types in Solr, and all of them let to search documents given a spatial extent.
 Some of the spatial fields can even be used to provide a spatial representation: for example GeoServer with the [Solr plugin](http://docs.geoserver.org/stable/en/user/community/solr/index.html) makes possible to publish documents directly from Solr.